sheet848/fuwari-zone/src/content/posts/dashboard/index.md

 Before this project, I viewed UI libraries as simple component collections.
 Material-UI changed that perspective entirely.
 I learned that MUI is actually a complete design system with:

-**The Box Component Revolution**: The Box component became my go-to tool.
-Instead of creating separate CSS files, I could write styles directly on components using props like `display="flex"` or use the `sx` prop for more complex styling.
-This inline approach significantly improved my development speed because the styling lives right next to the component—no jumping between files.

 **Theme Provider Power**: Setting up the theme system taught me about design tokens and scalable theming.
 By creating a centralized color system with multiple shades (100-900), I could maintain visual consistency while easily switching between light and dark modes.
 The `useTheme` hook made accessing these values trivial throughout the application.

 ### React Router: Navigation Architecture